InnoCyberSec/SSD-S26/lab1/README.md

 - Further changes from the UI are auto-saved to the file (overwriting any previous content)
 - Press `Ctrl+P` to print this report, or manually export `README.md` using an external tool (e.g., `markdown-to-pdf` VSCode extension)
 - To include an image, write `![]()` in a new block, it should prompt for the image URL (you can upload image to a sevice like [Imgur](https://imgur.com/) to get a direct link)
+- This editor is using [Muya](https://github.com/marktext/muya/tree/master).
+It's a beta product, issues can be submitted to their repository.

 ## Reporting Approach